igordejanovic/parglare/docs/getting_started.md

 The [examples](https://github.com/igordejanovic/parglare/tree/master/examples)
 and
 the [tests](https://github.com/igordejanovic/parglare/tree/master/tests/func)
-are also a good source of informations.
+are also a good source of information.